Campus Life Staff

-Alejandra Espinoza ASMJC Faculty Advisor Student Activities Center East Campus Student Center Room 3 (209) 575-6479 firstname.lastname@example.org
+Alejandra Espinoza Campus Life and Student Learning Manager Student Activities Center East Campus Student Center Room 3 (209) 575-6479 firstname.lastname@example.org

-Alejandra is responsible for the oversight of all ASMJC activities.
-Under her leadership this past year, ASMJC has had one of the more successful years in their history.
-She has guided ASMJC to their first balanced budget in over a decade, over 40 events, and many leadership trainings.
+Alejandra is the administrator who oversees all staff and operations of Campus Life Student Learning.
+Under her leadership this past year, ASMJC has had one of the more successful years in its history.
+She has guided ASMJC to their first balanced budget in over a decade, over 40 events, and many leadership training seminars.
 Prior to joining the Campus Life & Student Learning team, Alejandra was the coordinator for the EOP&S Bridge Program at MJC.

 Alejandra is a graduate of Downey High School in Modesto.
 She is also an Alum of MJC, having earned her Associates of Art in Behavioral and Social Sciences.
 She then transferred to CSU Stanislaus where she earned her Bachelor of Arts in Liberal Studies with a concentration in Communication Studies.
 She went on to earn a Master of Arts in Education with an emphasis in Higher Education Counseling, also from CSU Stanislaus.

 When asked about the best part of her job, she replied “The best part of my job is the student interactions I have on a daily basis.
-My passion is education and helping anyway I can.
-As an MJC alumni, I connect to our students and I know that sometimes we just need guidance and someone to listen when needed”.
+My passion is education and helping in any way I can.
+As an MJC alumnus, I connect to our students and I know that sometimes we just need guidance and someone to listen when needed”.

 When asked what advice she has for students, Alejandra replied, “College is a challenge, but it’s a challenge you can overcome.
 You might feel stressed and overwhelmed at times, but it’s important to remember your ultimate goals.
 Ask yourself every day ‘How bad do I want to succeed?’ and you’ll continue to pursue your dreams.”